-I teach systematic musicology and music psychology within the Graz Musicology curriculum (Musikologie), a highly interdisciplinary program that is jointly presented by the University of Music and Performing Arts Graz (KUG) and the University of Graz (KFU).
+I teach systematic musicology and music psychology within the Graz Musicology curriculum (Musikologie), an interdisciplinary program that is jointly presented by the University of Music and Performing Arts Graz (KUG) and the University of Graz (KFU).
 The Bachelor of Arts (BA) in Musicology takes three years (six semesters) and the Master of Arts (MA) in Musicology takes an additional two years (four semesters).
-I also supervise doctoral students in the area of systematic musicology.
+I also supervise doctoral students in the area of systematic musicology (at Uni Graz) and music psychology (at Uni Klagenfurt).
 The doctorate normally takes three years full time or six years part time.

-In the 1st semester, I teach a lecture series entitled “Introduction to Systematic Musicology”.
-The discipline of systematic musicology can be defined in various ways, one of which is to list its main subdisciplines: music acoustics, music neurosciences, music psychology, music sociology, music computing, and music philosophy.
+In the 1st semester, I teach a lecture series entitled “Introduction to Systematic Musicology”, which includes music acoustics, music neurosciences, music psychology, music sociology, music computing, and music philosophy.
 After each of these is introduced, we address general issues such as methods, interdisciplinarity, research evaluation, and the history of systematic musicology.

-In the 4th semester, I teach a proseminar entitled “Empirische Musikpsychologie” in which students work in groups to perform a simple music-psychological experiment.
+In the 4th semester, I teach a proseminar entitled “Empirische Musikpsychologie”, in which students work in groups to perform simple music-psychological experiments.

-In the 5th semester, I teach a seminar entitled “Music psychology” in which students choose a topic in music psychology, survey the literature, formulate an original thesis, and consider arguments for and against their thesis from the literature a theoretical paper or poster.
+In the 5th semester, I teach a seminar entitled “Music psychology”, in which students choose a topic in music psychology, survey the literature, formulate an original thesis, and consider arguments for and against their thesis in a theoretical paper or poster.

-In the 6th semester and master's, I present a research seminar in which students prepare their bachelor’s theses, master’s theses, and doctoral dissertations.
-The program features talks by students at all levels, and local and international guests.
+In the 6th semester and master's, I present a research seminar, in which students prepare their bachelor’s theses, master’s theses, and doctoral dissertations.
+The program features talks by students at all levels, plus local and international guests.

 I supervise doctorates in any area of systematic musicology that combine empirical and theoretical approaches.
 To satisfy the University of Graz entrance requirements, candidates must have a reasonable background in humanities musicology.
 To satisfy my requirements, candidates need an empirically based master’s thesis or equivalent publication.
-If you are interested, please send me your CV and research ideas.
+If you are interested, please send me your CV, previous empirical study, and research ideas.
 I will comment on your materials and send you general information on the application procedure and financial support.

 Richard ParncuttCentre for Systematic Musicology